ika-rwth-aachen/docker-ros/README.md

   *e.g., if ROS is already installed in `base-image` and package is not available for the OS*
   *default:* `false`
 - **`-` | `DOCKER_ROS_GIT_REF`**
-  Git reference of *docker-ros* to run in CI
+  Git ref of *docker-ros* to run in CI
   *default:* `main`
 - **`enable-checkout` | `-`**
   Enable [*checkout*](https://github.com/actions/checkout) action to (re-)download your repository prior to running the pipeline